cjoudrey/graphql-schema-linter/README.md

 This rule will validate that all enum values are capitalized.

+### `enum-values-have-descriptions`

+This rule will validate that all enum values have a description.

 ### `enum-values-sorted-alphabetically`

 This rule will validate that all enum values are sorted alphabetically.